vildekristine99/DAT110-oblig2/README.md

 ### Task D: ChApp - Chat social network  application

 The purpose of this task is to connect multiple JavaFX-based GUI clients to a broker, and in this way implement a short messaging system.
-The figure below show a screenshot of the client.
-The application client makes it possible to connect to a broker, create/delete topics, subscribe/unsubscribe to topics, and to publish messages on topics.

-The architecture of the chat application system is shown below
+The key point is to demonstrate how the publish-subscribe middleware implemented in tasks A and B can be used for very different applications.
+The architecture of the chat application system is shown below.

 ![](assets/markdown-img-paste-20200218140706585.jpg)

-and the GUI of the chat application client is the following
+The figure below show a screenshot of the client GUI.
+The chat application client makes it possible to connect to a broker, create/delete topics, subscribe/unsubscribe to topics, and to publish messages on topics.

 ![](assets/chapp.png)

-A demonstration of the application can be found here: https://www.youtube.com/watch?v=qGibmzlm0x0&feature=youtu.be
+A video-demonstration of the application can be found here: https://www.youtube.com/watch?v=qGibmzlm0x0&feature=youtu.be

 #### Task D.1 Setup JavaFX and PB-MOM